 In first year, you will gain confidence in developing critical thinking skills and applying logic that can be applied throughout your programme of study and beyond.
 In second year, you will develop your research skills and undertake a work placement where you can apply the skills and subject knowledge gained so far.
 In the final year, you will continue to develop your research skills for the dissertation on a topic of your choice related to your programme of study.
-You will also be able to progress in your work-based learning toward developing skills for a career of your choice.
+You will also be able to progress in your work-based learning through the Professional Learning Through Work module which helps you to further develop skills for a career of your choice.